flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 Coffee & tea: between 0.50 to 2 LYD (depending on where you have your coffee).

 Yes, there are youth hostels in Libya.
-They provide basic service and good value for money, and they are generally considered of higher standard than 1- and 2-star hotels.
-The cost varies between 10 and 20 Libyan Dinars per a person.
+They provide basic service and good value for money: a bed.
+Do not expect anything more than that, other than shared facilities.
+A bed in a hostel costs between 10 and 20 Libyan Dinars, depending on hostel.
 Please visit our hotel gallery for a list of hostels in Libya.

 What are the prices of hotels in Libya?

-5-star hotels are rarely found in Libya, apart from two in Tripoli.
+5-star hotels are rarely found in Libya, apart from three in Tripoli.
 1-star and 2-star hotels, if found, are not recommended.
 Most top Libyan hotels are considered as 3-star hotels by European standards, and they are easily found almost everywhere.
-The prices vary from one hotel to another, but the average prices for 3-star hotels range from 60 to 150 Libyan dinars.
+Actual prices for budget hotels start from 40 Libyan Dinars; 3-star hotels range from 80 to 150 Libyan Dinars for a double/twin room; while 4-star hotels start from 175 and can reach up to 375 Libyan Dinars for a double/twin room.
+5-star hotels range from 575 to 750 Libyan Dinars.
+Hostel prices range from 10 to 20 Libyan Dinars per a bed.

-For a list of hotels & hotel prices in Libya please click here.
+For a list of hotels & hotel prices in Libya please see:

 Monthly: